-The following operating policies are designed to assure that the Financial Aid Office is effective in carrying out its responsibilities:
+The following operating policies are designed to ensure that the Financial Aid Office is effective in carrying out its responsibilities:

 1. All students seeking federal student loans must submit the FAFSA to Duke annually (School Code 002920).
 2. All students seeking federal student loans must submit a Financial Aid Application to the SSPP Financial Aid Office annually.
-3. All financial assistance available to SSPP students shall be administered through the MPP and MIDP Financial Aid Offices.
+3. All financial assistance available to SSPP students shall be administered through the MPP, MPA, MNSP and MIDP Financial Aid Offices.
 4. The selection of students to receive certain designated scholarships shall be submitted by the responsible staff member to the Financial Aid Office for processing.
 Outside student resources received by other offices (such as the Bursar's Office) must be reported to the Financial Aid Office via email or through the Financial Aid Application Form.
 5. The Financial Aid Office shall maintain adequate records to ensure proper administration of aid funds.
 This includes ensuring that aid given is not in excess of need and/or the cost of attendance and that aggregate awards do not exceed total expenditures of funds under each program.
+It is the policy of Duke University not to consider race, color, ethnicity, national origin, sex, or any other protected characteristic (as defined by [Duke University's Policy on Prohibited Discrimination, Harassment, and Related Misconduct](#)) in determining a student's eligibility for financial aid or in determining a student's financial aid award.
 6. Selection of students to receive financial aid will be made without regard to age, sex, race, color, religion, sexual orientation, national origin, disability or marital status.
-7. Priority processing of returning student aid is given to students whose FAFSA is completed by May 1st.
+7. Priority processing of returning student aid is given to students whose FAFSA is completed by June 1st.